koscew/Metis_Module4_Classification_Project/project_proposal.md

 #### Data Description:
 * Dataset:
-  * MLB Pitch data between 2015 and 2019 will be used.
+  * MLB Pitch data between 2015 and 2018 will be used.
   * Data source:
       * [Kaggle](https://www.kaggle.com/pschale/mlb-pitch-data-20152018)
   * Data size:
-      * Total 3595944 pitches between 2015 and 2019 in MLB with 66 columns if we combine the csv files but some columns of data was missing in 2019
+      * Total 3,595,944 pitches between 2015 and 2019 in MLB with 66 columns if we combine the csv files but I've found some columns of data was missing and incorrect in 2019
-      * The data of 16312 pitches by Max Scherzer between 2015 and 2019 will be used
+      * The data of 13,534 pitches by Max Scherzer between 2015 and 2018 will be used
   * Supplemental data:
-      * Scraping the pitch data from 2008 to current of Max Scherzer which will be 41277 pitches with 14 columns on [Baseball Savant](https://baseballsavant.mlb.com/statcast_search) to complete some data in 2019
+      * Scraping the pitch data from 2008 to current of Max Scherzer which will be 41,277 pitches with 14 columns on [Baseball Savant](https://baseballsavant.mlb.com/statcast_search)

 * An individual sample/unit (total 66 columns):